- Pleasanton Water

 The study evaluates the actual cost of operating, maintaining, repairing, and replacing the City’s aging sewer infrastructure, while also accounting for increasing regional treatment costs charged by Dublin San Ramon Services District, inflation, regulatory requirements, and long-term capital improvement needs.

-The rate study helps the City:
+This rate study helps the City:

 - Ensure rates are fair, proportional, and compliant with California legal requirements for utility fees